Serving Brooklyn & All NYC Boroughs

 2. 2

-When the thermostat calls for heat, you should hear (and feel, gently) the small motor on top of the circulator running.
-No vibration = pump not running.
-A seized pump is the #1 reason a working boiler fires but radiators stay cold.
+When the thermostat calls for heat, the small motor on top of the circulator pump should be running — usually with an audible hum from a few feet away.
+A silent circulator is the #1 reason a working boiler fires but radiators stay cold.
+A seized pump is a common failure on older Taco and Bell & Gossett units.
+Do not tap, force, or touch the pump.

 Old Taco / Bell & Gossett pumps can crack at the flange — turning a $750 pump replacement into a $1,400 repipe.
-Shut the system down and call.
+Leave the system as-is and call us.

 3. 3

 If the parlor floor is warm and the bedrooms are cold, you have a zone problem — not a boiler problem.
-Each zone has a small valve with a manual lever.
-The lever should be in the AUTO position; if you can hear the boiler fire but the valve never opens, it's failed.
+Each zone has a small valve.
+Notice which floors or rooms stay cold so we can diagnose the right zone valve.

 4. 4

-Set thermostat above room temp and watch.
-You should hear: ignition click → low whoosh of gas → blue flame visible through the inspection window → temperature rising on the boiler aquastat.
-If it never lights, you're at the gas valve, ignitor, or control.
+From a safe distance, a normal firing cycle sounds and looks like: ignition click → low whoosh of gas → blue flame visible through the inspection window → temperature rising on the boiler aquastat.
+If the boiler never lights, the failure is usually at the gas valve, ignitor, or control.
+A technician will diagnose with combustion analyzers and meters — do not open the cabinet or touch gas components.

 Smell gas?
 Evacuate first.